Henry Hugh Arthur FitzRoy Somerset, 10th Duke of Beaufort1

 M, #102358, b.
 9 December 1764, d.
 28 August 1819

-Consanguinity Index=0.07%
+Consanguinity Index=0.08%

 General Charles Lennox, 4th Duke of Richmond 2

-General Charles Lennox, 4th Duke of Richmond was born on 9 December 1764 at Scotland.3 He was the son of Lt.-Gen. Lord George Henry Lennox and Lady Louisa Kerr.1 He married Lady Charlotte Gordon, daughter of Alexander Gordon, 4th Duke of Gordon and Jane Maxwell, on 9 September 1789.1 He died on 28 August 1819 at age 54 at Richmond, Carleton County, Ontario, Canada, from rabies, after being bitten by a pet fox.4,1
+General Charles Lennox, 4th Duke of Richmond was born on 9 December 1764 at ScotlandG.3 He was the son of Lt.-Gen. Lord George Henry Lennox and Lady Louisa Kerr.1 He married Lady Charlotte Gordon, daughter of Alexander Gordon, 4th Duke of Gordon and Jane Maxwell, on 9 September 1789.1 He died on 28 August 1819 at age 54 at Richmond, Carleton County, Ontario, CanadaG, from rabies, after being bitten by a pet fox.4,1

-General Charles Lennox, 4th Duke of Richmond gained the rank of Lieutenant-Colonel in 1789 in the service of the 35th Foot.1 In 1789 he dueled with Frederick, Duke of York.1 He held the office of Member of Parliament (M.P.)
-(Tory) for Chichester between 1790 and 1806.1 He held the office of Aide-de-Camp to King George III between 1795 and 1798.1 He gained the rank of Major-General in 1798.1 He was Colonel of the 35th Foot between 1803 and 1819.1 He gained the rank of Lieutenant-General in 1805.1 He succeeded to the title of 4th Earl of March [E., 1675] on 29 December 1806.1 He succeeded to the title of 4th Duke of Lennox [S., 1675] on 29 December 1806.1 He succeeded to the title of 4th Duke of Richmond [E., 1675] on 29 December 1806.1 He succeeded to the title of 4th Baron of Settrington, co.
-York [E., 1675] on 29 December 1806.1 He succeeded to the title of 4th Duc d'Aubigny, de Berri [France, 1684] on 29 December 1806.1 He succeeded to the title of 4th Lord of Torboultoun [S., 1675] on 29 December 1806.1 He succeeded to the title of 4th Earl of Darnley [S., 1675] on 29 December 1806.1 He held the office of High Steward of Chichester in 1807.1 He was Lord-Lieutenant of Ireland between 1807 and 1813.1 He was invested as a Knight, Order of the Garter (K.G.) in 1812.1 He held the office of Governor of Hull between 1813 and 1814.1 He gained the rank of General in 1814.1 He held the office of Governor of Plymouth between 1814 and 1819.1 He held the office of Lord-Lieutenant of Sussex between 1816 and 1819.1 He held the office of Governor-General of Canada between 1818 and 1819.1
+He gained the rank of Lieutenant-Colonel in 1789 in the 35th Foot.1 In 1789 he dueled with Frederick, Duke of York.1 He held the office of Member of Parliament (M.P.)
+(Tory) for Chichester between 1790 and 1806.1 He held the office of Aide-de-Camp to King George III between 1795 and 1798.1 He gained the rank of Major-General in 1798.1 He was Colonel of the 35th Foot between 1803 and 1819.1 He gained the rank of Lieutenant-General in 1805.1 He succeeded as the 4th Earl of March [E., 1675] on 29 December 1806.1 He succeeded as the 4th Duke of Richmond [E., 1675] on 29 December 1806.1 He succeeded as the 4th Duke of Lennox [S., 1675] on 29 December 1806.1 He succeeded as the 4th Baron of Settrington, co.
+York [E., 1675] on 29 December 1806.1 He succeeded as the 4th Lord of Torboulton [S., 1675] on 29 December 1806.1 He succeeded as the 4th Duc d'Aubigny [France, 1684] on 29 December 1806.1 He succeeded as the 4th Earl of Darnley [S., 1675] on 29 December 1806.1 He held the office of High Steward of Chichester in 1807.1 He was Lord-Lieutenant of Ireland between 1807 and 1813.1 He was appointed Knight, Order of the Garter (K.G.) in 1812.1 He held the office of Governor of Hull between 1813 and 1814.1 He gained the rank of General in 1814.1 He held the office of Governor of Plymouth between 1814 and 1819.1 He held the office of Lord-Lieutenant of Sussex between 1816 and 1819.1 He held the office of Governor-General of Canada between 1818 and 1819.1

 Children of General Charles Lennox, 4th Duke of Richmond and Lady Charlotte Gordon